 Bitcoin Price Statistics at a Glance:

 Bitcoin price analysis as per the price chart and data from Trading View as on 20th May at 4:17 UTC is as follows:

 BTC price is currently traded at a price of $8085.99 in the cryptomarket.
 The Market Capitalization that was falling and had decreased around $15 billion is back to the rising track again.
 BTC price is observed at a soar of $8200 with yesterday’s closing being the highest of last three days.
 The ROI has been supported and does not see a major fall.
 Currently, the BTC price is 20.86% more than the dip of $6600 observed at the onset of this weekend.
 The growth has been well justified to bring the investors’ interest back.
 The previous support levels at the fall seem to be evenly rationale as the swaying reverses to be around $8300 price mark again.

 Bitcoin price is not likely to leave the bull market quickly, as the recent come back supports.
-Investors to get back to gazing the price board of Bitcoin and expect $8500 as the new high of the raging Bull Run.
+According to BTC predictions, investors to get back to gazing at the price board of Bitcoin and expect $8500 as the new high of the raging Bull Run.